jmfergeau/DuenaRevivalTheme/README.md

 - Fix: pasting tags for lightbox hover overlay
 - Tweak: add option for choosing category for portfolio page template
 - Tweak: add option for changing “Read more” button text on blog page

-#### What more to do
-- Gutenberg-ready formatting
-- Making compatible the new menu feature in customization
-- Maybe more...